Mhdez221993/bookstore/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
 # BookList
 The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
-I will create an MVP version of it that allows you me:
+I will create an MVP version of it that allows you:

 * Display a list of books.
 * Add a book.